sinarueeger/teaching/visualising_data/README.md

 8. some practical aspects: advantages of saving as a pdf or a png (manipulation) + tools to use (reproducibility)

-## Validation of User Learning
+## Quizzes
-- let them choose between graphs
+- let them choose between graphs: Ask the learner to pick the visualisation that represents the data the best and explain why.
 - Make a graph on
-- why are 3d graphs not good
+- why are 3d graphs bad

-3. The power of visualising data (#5)
-Take a data set and create two data visualisations (one better than the other).
-Ask the learner to pick the visualisation that represents the data the best and explain why.
+## References